-The findings and/or recommendations of the Hearing Panel shall be based solely upon the evidence adduced at the hearing and shall be communicated in writing by the Hearing Officer to the student, the Program Director, the Dean of the College, and placed in the student's permanent file located in ATEP Shared Drive.
+The findings and/or recommendations of the Hearing Panel shall be based solely upon the evidence adduced at the hearing and shall be communicated in writing by the Hearing Officer to the student, the Program Director, the Dean of the College, and placed in the student's permanent file that is maintained by the MSAT Program.

-Restrictions: The grievance procedures are available only for those matters for which the Athletic Training Program has the ability to provide a remedy to the student.
-Please refer to the TCU Student Handbook for non-TCU MSAT Program matters:
+Restrictions: The grievance procedures are available only for those matters for which the Athletic Training Program can provide a remedy to the student.
+Please refer to the information about the student grievance procedure via the University Judicial System from the Dean of Students for non-TCU MSAT Program matters.